fazlulkarimweb/fastest-fastapi/README.md

-## Why You Need Faster FastAPI
+## Why You Need Fastest FastAPI

 Let's imagine you're starting a FastAPI project and someone hands you a boilerplate code to kickstart your development.
 You may wonder why you should consider using it instead of starting from scratch.
-Well, here are six benefits that make it worth your consideration:
+Well, here are 7 benefits that make it worth your consideration:

 1. ⚡ **Unmatched Speed**: This FastAPI implementation is blazingly fast, thanks to its use of the latest PyPy interpreter instead of traditional Python.
 The code is optimized for maximum performance, and you can hardly make it any faster.
-At best with a few hours of tweaking, you can achieve the same lightning-fast results, which you can avail instantly,
+At best with a few hours of tweaking, you can achieve the same lightning-fast results, which you can avail instantly.

 2. 🐳 **Simplified Dockerization**: While setting up a basic Dockerfile for a Python and FastAPI project is straightforward, things can get messy and error-prone when incorporating PyPy.
 Fortunately, we've already prepared a well-structured Dockerfile that perfectly integrates PyPy.
 By leveraging our Dockerfile, you don't have to spend time reinventing the wheel.